phamtuanit/myteam/README.md

 # my Team
-This is a Chat System including WebApplication (SPA) and Nodejs Server.
+This is a Chat System including Web Application (SPA) and Nodejs Server.